Solo Dev Quickstart

 Push your first secret

-Push a secret with a 1-hour TTL and a single-read limit.
+Push a public dead drop.
 Once read, it is gone.

 Retrieve a secret

-Try reading it again — you will get 404 Not Found.
+If you pushed with --reads 1, try reading it again — you will get a 404.
 The vault already burned it.

 Connect MCP to your local instance